usharanikj/Credit_Default_Risk_Scoring/README.md

 Banks face significant losses from loan defaults, especially when early warning signs are missed.
 Traditional credit scoring often relies on static attributes like income and credit history, which fail to capture real-time behavioral risk.

 #### Objective:
-Build a rule-based customer default risk scoring model using transaction behavior, loan history, and customer demographics — similar to an early-stage credit risk monitoring system used by retail banks.
+Build a rule-based customer default risk scoring model using transaction behavior, loan history, and customer demographics - similar to an early-stage credit risk monitoring system used by retail banks.
 ### Stakeholders
-1. Credit Risk Team – to identify high-risk customers proactively
+1. Credit Risk Team: To identify high-risk customers proactively
-2. Collections Team – to prioritize follow-ups
+2. Collections Team: To prioritize follow-ups
-3. Product & Policy Teams – to refine lending rules and thresholds
+3. Product & Policy Teams: To refine lending rules and thresholds
 ### Data Overview
 A synthetic but realistic banking dataset was generated to simulate production-scale data:
 | Table               | Description                                                   |